 DIRECTIONS

-♦ Follow the road, passing the holiday village to Reighton Gap.
+♦ To the north of the village of Reighton, along the A165, you will see signs to the Reighton Sands Holiday Village.
+Take this road, passing the holiday village to Reighton Gap.
 You will come to a gravel car parking area with a walk down to the beach.

-♦ The concrete slipway down is badly slipped, being cracked and worn with parts that are a little steep.
+♦ The concrete slipway down is slipped, being cracked and worn with parts that are a little steep.
 Near the bottom, the path can be muddy and slippery.

 PROFILE INFO